 Through this five-year program, you will earn an MPH degree with a concentration in community health and health behavior and a Doctor of Pharmacy (PharmD) degree.

 The MPH curriculum provides a comprehensive understanding of public health philosophy, as well as the practical knowledge and skills needed to address current and emerging public health problems.
-You’ll complete the coursework, field training and a culminating project.
+You’ll complete 47 MPH credits including coursework, field training and a culminating project.

 The PharmD curriculum consists of basic biomedical sciences, clinical sciences, pharmaceutical sciences and pharmacy practice.
 The coursework is integrated with patient-centered practice experiences and is capped by a nine-month experiential program.